connervieira/Optic/DOCUMENTATION.md

         - This option depends on JavaScript being supported and enabled by your browser.
     - The "Off" option disables the auto-refresh altogether.
         - This option may cause unexpected behavior, since Optic is likely to show outdated information unless manually refreshed regularly.
-- The "Photosensitive Mode" toggle allows the user to disable visual effects that could be harmful to individuals with photosensitivity problems.
+- The "Photosensitive Mode" toggle allows the user to disable visual effects that could be harmful to individuals with photo-sensitivity problems.
-    - When photosensitivity mode is enabled, rapid flashing effects are disabled.
+    - When photo-sensitivity mode is enabled, rapid flashing effects are disabled.
     - When photosensitive mode is disabled, rapid flashing effects are enabled.
 - The "Heartbeat Threshold" setting determines how many seconds the Predator instance needs to stop responding for before Optic considers it to be inactive.
     - On slower devices, this value should be raised to prevent long processing times from causing Optic to mistakenly believe the instance isn't running.